Why some cities are operating legal homeless camps even in the dead of winter

 Since the sanctioned homeless camp opened, Legvold and other organizers estimate that about a third of the 90 or so people living in it have been moved into more stable housing.

-"I'm sorry, I'm so happy right now," Clark said, choking back tears.
-"I can move into a one bedroom with a washer and a drier and everything, it's going to be awesome."
+"I'm sorry — I'm so happy right now," Clark said, choking back tears.
+"I can move into a one bedroom with a washer and a dryer and everything.
+It's going to be awesome."

 Her case worker had just told her a rare apartment was opening up for her.
 It felt like a small victory.